Acne

 - Nodules

-If you have a bad case of acne, you may feel that you are the only one.
-But many people have acne.
+If you have a bad case of acne, you may feel that you are the only one, but many people have it.
 It is the most common skin problem in the United States.
-About 40 to 50 million Americans have acne at any one time.
+About 40 to 50 million Americans have this condition at any one time.
 Most people who have acne are teenagers or young adults, but acne can occur at any age.
 Newborn babies can get acne.
 Men and women get acne.
 Some women get acne well into 20’s, 30’s, 40’s and even 50’s.

 What causes acne?